mrodrigues22/neatback/HEAD_BODY_TILT_IMPLEMENTATION_PLAN.md

 ## Conclusion

-This implementation plan provides a comprehensive roadmap for adding head and body tilt detection to the NeatBack posture monitoring application.
+This implementation plan provides a comprehensive roadmap for adding head and body tilt detection to the Slouti posture monitoring application.
 By leveraging MediaPipe Pose Landmarker alongside the existing Face Landmarker and extracting roll angles from the existing PnP rotation matrix, we can detect lateral tilting with minimal performance impact.

 The phased approach ensures systematic implementation with testing at each stage, while the detailed technical specifications provide clear guidance for developers.
 The plan accounts for edge cases, performance considerations, and user experience, setting the foundation for a robust feature that significantly enhances posture monitoring capabilities.